supitscaro/InterviewPrepWork/DataStructures/graphs.md

 If the edges have direction, note that ```matrix[i][j]``` is not the same as ```matrix[j][i]```

+##### Pros and Cons
+One thing to note here is that this type of matrix is pretty easy to read and follow.
+Looking up, inserting, and removing an edge can be done in constant time or O(1).

+However,looking at the previous matrix example, you can see how much space is taken that contain the value 0.
+This matrix is mostly filled with 0s and they take up space that's not necessarily needed.

 ## Depth First Search
 - With this, we use a stack.
     - This stack can either be our own or the call stack via recursion